sftcd/happykey/README.md

 test vectors is loaded into an array of ``hpke_tv_t`` and I just pick the first one that matches my chosen mode/suite, then print out various intermediate values on the way to checking the ciphertext from ``hpke_enc()`` matches the test vector... and that now works.
-(That means ``-T thing`` is the same for all values of "thing" for now - will add code for selecting stuff later when I get other ciphersuites done.)

-So far, it appears that there is only one test vector matching each of my supported modes and ciphersuites.
-So we're not gonna do much better than just picking the first:-)
+It appears that there is only one test vector matching each of my supported modes and ciphersuites.
+So we're not gonna do much better than just picking the first match:-)